 And don’t forget, before you travel, to familiarise yourself with any foreign travel restrictions as well as entry back into the UK.

 The continent of Europe extends over more than 10 million square kilometres – that is nearly 4 million square miles.
 Put simply, therefore, it is a huge place.
 Even more to the point perhaps is not just the sheer land area but the considerable diversity and contrasts to be encountered from the north to south and west to east.

 When deciding just where to go, therefore, you are likely to be spoilt for choice.
 Whatever your preferences for holidays – whether it is stunning scenery, tranquil countryside, historic sites, ancient monuments, beaches or sports and adventure activities – there is almost certain to be several European destinations to meet those preferences.

-What is more, it you are travelling to your chosen destination by car and caravan, there are more than 7,000 possible European campsites reviewed in a series of guides published by the Caravan Club.
+What is more, it you are travelling to your chosen destination by car and caravan, there are thousands of possible European campsites reviewed in a series of guides published by the Caravan Club.
 Once again, therefore, you are likely to be spoilt for choice.